 If you’re not in a job where pensions come as part of the package – like teaching or the police – deciding how to make provisions that will allow you to enjoy your retirement to the fullest can seem very complicated.

 The Chancellor has recently introduced major changes to make pensions a more appealing way of saving for retirement.
-So what’s new?All businesses, both large and small, are being asked to set up workplace pensions and both employers and employees will pay contributions to the chosen scheme (auto-enrollment).
+So what’s new?All businesses, both large and small, are being asked to set up workplace pensions and both employers and employees will pay contributions to the chosen scheme (auto-enrolment).
 At the end of the saving period the pension will no longer have to be placed into a poor value annuity.
 From April 2015, people will be free to draw their pension as and when they wish.
 From 27th March 2014, those with small pension pots of less than £30,000 can take the whole amount.
 25% will be tax free and the rest taxed at individual marginal rates.
 Anyone using drawdown options for their retirement income will now be able to draw more.
 Before 27th March the maximum withdrawal limit was 120% of the Government Actuarial Department’s prescribed rate.
 From now on it will be 150% - an increase of 30%.

 These changes have raised concerns about people having the ability to take out all of their savings and the subsequent tax implications – as well the possible impact on our retirement plans.
 Negotiating the many options available can seem daunting, which is why we always recommend speaking to an independent financial adviser.

 Whether it’s your personal pension, occupational pension or state pension, making an informed decision now can give you peace of mind for the future.
 Depending on what stage of life you’re at, we can either help you start saving or adjust your current plan to ensure that you’re getting the best deal on the market.